 In addition, software development managers have to coordinate with all parties involved in the project.
 They also need to work closely with the end-users of the product.

 Whether for an internal project or a client’s product, software development managers have to communicate regularly with the product owners.
 Likewise, they must clearly articulate and translate the requirements to the team.

 Why You Need a Software Development Manager

 The software development manager role provides value in product development.
-Each member plays a huge part in the project but the manager steers the wheel to move forward.
+Each member plays a huge part in the project, but the manager steers the wheel to move forward.
 Here are the reasons why you need a software development manager.

-1. Easier project scoping
+1. Better project scoping

 With exemplary work experience, development managers are highly knowledgeable in identifying the project’s scope.
 They maintain project updates and documentation, especially in Agile projects.

 2. They manage relationships in the team